react-native-oh-library/usage-docs/en/react-native-scrollable-tab-view.md

 ## Link

-The HarmonyOS implementation of this library relies on the native code of @react-native-oh-tpl/react-native-pager-view，If the library has already been introduced in the HarmonyOS project, there is no need to introduce it again.
-You can skip the steps in this chapter and use it directly.
+The HarmonyOS implementation of this library relies on the native code of @react-native-oh-tpl/react-native-pager-view.
+If the library has already been introduced in the HarmonyOS project, there is no need to introduce it again.You can skip the steps in this chapter and use it directly.

-If not introduced, please refer to the Link section of the document[@react-native-oh-tpl/react-native-pager-view](react-native-pager-view.md#link)for introduction.
+If not introduced, please refer to the Link section of the document [@react-native-oh-tpl/react-native-pager-view](react-native-pager-view.md#link) for introduction.

 ## Constraints